-The intentions are virtually self-explanatory; to cover loss of or damage to the insured property caused by theft or attempted theft.
-For domestic and personal risks, such cover is very likely to be provided by a household or "all risks" policy.
-A standalone theft policy is therefore largely confined to commercial risks.
+The intentions are virtually self-explanatory: to cover loss of or damage to the insured property caused by theft or attempted theft.
+For domestic and personal risks, such cover is very likely to be provided by a household, "all risks" or travel policy.
+A standalone theft policy is largely confined to commercial risks.

-One important feature about the scope of the cover is that policies normally include damage caused by thieves to the insured premises in making forcible and violent entry to or exit from the insured premises (see (b)(i) below).
-The policy has no separate sum insured for such damage, cover normally being specified for stock and other specified contents.
+One important feature about the scope of the cover is that policies normally include damage caused by thieves to the insured premises in making forcible and violent entry to or exit from the insured premises (see (b)(i) below), without a separate sum insured for such damage.
+Separate sums insured are normally specified for stock and other contents such as office equipment.

-- (i) "Theft": Under policy terms, there must be some breaking down of the security defences of the insured premises before any claim is payable.
+- (i) "Theft": There must be some breaking down of the security defences of the insured premises before any claim is payable.
 A customary limitation is that theft is only covered if accompanied by "forcible and violent entry to or exit from" the insured premises.
 Such an entry can be made by, say, damaging the lock on a door or smashing a window.
 Sometimes, a thief may enter, say, a department store as a customer, hide somewhere until it is close for business, and escape with stolen goods by force and violence to the doors or windows of the premises.
 (Note: insurers do not construe the phrase to include force and violence to people.) - (ii) Theft by staff: Theft by staff is a fidelity guarantee risk (see 1.4.6 below) and is excluded from the theft policy.
-Theft with the collusion of staff members is also not covered. - (iii) Fire damage: It is not unknown for thieves to start a fire to destroy evidence of their theft.
-But damage by fire is excluded under the theft policy. - (iv) Average: Full value insurance is normally expected, so pro rata average will apply in any under-insurance situation. - (v) Warranties: It is quite common for theft policies on valuable property to be subject to warranties.
-Examples include requirements for specific security devices (types of lock, iron bars, etc.) and/or security measures (systems regarding keys, stock left in public view overnight, etc.).
-(A breach of warranty automatically discharges policy liability as from the date of the breach.)
+Theft with the collusion of staff members is also not covered.

+- (iii) Fire damage: It is not unknown for thieves to start a fire to destroy evidence of their theft.
+But damage by fire is excluded under the theft policy. - (iv) Average condition and first loss insurance: Full value insurance insurance effected on a full value basis is normally expected, so pro rata average will apply in any under-insurance situation.
+However, where a risk situation is such that a total loss or very large loss is assessed to be rare, a theft policy may be issued on a "first loss basis", that means a sum insured lower than the value declared to the insurer is allowed so as to achieve savings in premiums.
+The first loss policy, though not subject to the normal average condition, will still penalise the insured in a somewhat similar manner for any undervaluation situation where at the time of loss the declared value is found to be below the actual value at risk. - (v) Floating policy: Where stocks are kept at different locations and at any point of time the insured will have difficulty giving separate, precise values in those locations, a floating policy may be issued with a single sum insured for all those locations combined. - (vi) Warranties: It is quite common for theft policies on valuable property to be subject to warranties.
+Examples include requirements for specific security devices (types of lock, iron bars, etc.) and/or security measures (systems regarding use and custody of keys, stock left in public view overnight, etc.).
+(To remind you, a breach of warranty will automatically discharge policy liability as from the date of the breach.)

-The premium will invariably be calculated by applying a rate to the sum insured, which varies with the attractiveness of the property to thieves.
+The premium will usually be calculated by applying a rate to the sum insured, which varies with the attractiveness of the property to thieves.